DHTMLX/gantt-docs/data/api/gantt_datastore_other.md

 @descr:

 {{note This is an experimental API that might be changed in the future.}}
-{{note Tasks and Links should be modified using the common [API of Gantt](api/refs/gantt.md).
+**_Note_**, that Tasks and Links should be modified using the common [API of Gantt](api/refs/gantt.md).
 Modifying tasks or links directly in the datastore can produce unexpected results.
-Datastores are expected to be used for resources or other custom objects. }}
+Datastores are expected to be used for resources or other custom objects.

-{{note A new datastore can be created using api/gantt_createdatastore.md method}}
+A new datastore can be created using api/gantt_createdatastore.md method. <br>
 The **datastore** object possesses the following [methods](#methods) and [events](#events):

 <h3 id="methods">Methods</h3>